 ~Socrates dialogue with Protagoras

 So what did ancient Greeks most often use for cooking?
 They preferred animal fat, most likely lard.
 Pigs have a much higher amount of fat than most other animals.
 And pigs are easy to raise under almost any conditions: cold and hot, fields and forests, plains and mountains, mainlands and islands.
-Because of this, lard is one of the few common features in traditional societies, including the longest-lived populations.
+Because of this, lard is one of the few common features in many traditional societies, including the longest-lived populations.

 That was true of the ancient Greeks, but it has been true ever since in many parts of the world, especially in Europe but also in Asia.
 This continued to be true as the Western world expanded with colonialism and new societies formed.
 As Nina Teicholz notes, “saturated fats of every kind were consumed in great quantities.
 Americans in the nineteenth century ate four to five times more butter than we do today, and at least six times more lard” (The Big Fat Surprise).